alidcast/vue-mobiledoc-editor/README.md

 * `canEdit`, a boolean that represents the editing is currently enabled or disabled.

-Additionally editor provides the following actions:

-It will also expose the following `methods`, which are used by the `MobiledocButton`:
+It also exposes the following `methods`, which are used by the `MobiledocButton`:

 * `toggleMarkup`, toggles the passed markup tag name in the current selection.